Posts

 Applications

-• Drill Pipes: Pin and Box connections are used in all types of drill pipes, including standard, heavy-weight, and specialized pipes.
+• Drill Pipes: Pin and Box connections are used in all drill pipes, including standard, heavy-weight, and specialized pipes.

 • Tool Joints: These connections are also used in tool joints, which are thicker, heavier sections of drill pipes that provide added strength and durability.